ucsb-seclab/conware/README.md

 ./install_dependencies.sh
 ```

-3. We use a combination of Avatar^2 and Pretender to model our peripherals.
+3. We use a combination of Avatar^2 (w/ OpenOCD) and Pretender to model our peripherals.
 Too install both of these, we suggest using a [virtualenv](https://virtualenv.pypa.io/en/latest/).
 Once virtualenv is isntalled and *conware* environment is created, run:
 ```bash
 ./install_pretender.sh